psgrover2010/parry-blog/_drafts/schönbrunn-palace-in-vienna-austria--indeed-you-are-as-pretty-as-a-picture.md

 **How to reach:**

 Sch&ouml;nbrunn Palace is just a quick ride on the U-4 subway from centre station Karlsplatz.
 I would recommend to visit the palace & garden in morning time.
-Take U4 (green line) underground subway and get down at Sch&ouml;nbrunn station.
+Take U4 (green line) underground subway towards H&uuml;tteldorf and get down at Sch&ouml;nbrunn station.
 Exit platform from lift side and go right opposite the traffic.
 It's just a 5-minute walk to main entrance.
+You can also reach by Tram line 10 & 60 and bus 10A. &nbsp;

 Photo

-&nbsp;

 **Tickets, Price and Tour:**